Chapter 6 Introduction to Word

 Default Word Settings

 When opening a new Word document, the blank document is a template with specific default settings.
 This means certain formatting is applied when a new document is opened.
-The default settings include:
+The default settings are as follows:

 • Calibri font, 11 point